d-bl/GroundForge-help/docs/symmetry/index.md

 With the symmetry editor you start with a new template, can save your work with a download and browse your saved files to reload.

-Though you are reusing a previous template, you might have to manually adjust the width and height for a new template.
+When reusing a previous template, you might have to manually adjust the width and height for a new template to match the reloaded template.
-These values are used to apply changes to the reloaded patterns.
+These values are used to apply further changes to the reloaded patterns.

 New template
 ------------